Budgeting

 Make sure to:

-We also suggest checking in with either your alumni organization or higher level students in the same program.
+For instance, students in BC can check out BCcampus OpenEd which provides free open textbooks across multiple disciplines, saving students hundreds of dollars per course.
+Plus, check in with your alumni organization or higher level students in the same program.
 Sometimes you can get free textbooks this way.

 6. Create a meal plan